scorpjio/zf3-rest-api/README.md

-# RestApi plugin for Zend Framework 3
+# RestApi module for Zend Framework 3

 ## Requirements
-This plugin has the following requirements:
+This module has the following requirements:

 * Zend Framework 3 or greater.
 * PHP 7 or greater.

 ## Installation
-You can install this plugin into your Zend Framework application using [composer](http://getcomposer.org).
+You can install this module into your Zend Framework application using [composer](http://getcomposer.org).

 The recommended way to install composer packages is:
 ```